 - Voter Certificate Information for Ellis County voters

 - If you lose your certificate, notify your County Voter Registrar in writing to receive a new one.

 - You will automatically receive a new certificate every two years, if you haven't moved from the address at which you are registered.

-If you move within the same county simply go to the Secretary of State's web site and change your address online or promptly notify the County Voter Registrar, in writing, of your new address by:
+If you move within the Texas simply go to the Secretary of State's web site and change your address online.
+It is helpful if you promptly notify the County Voter Registrar by:

 - making simultaneous changes to your driver's license and voter registration when you apply for or update your driver's license.

 You will receive a new certificate with your new address.
 You will be able to vote in your new precinct 30 days after your change of address is submitted.
 If you miss the deadline (30 days before an election), you may vote in your former precinct as long as you still reside in the political subdivision conducting the election.